arvidn/libtorrent/trunk/docs/manual.rst

 	template <T> T* alert_cast(alert* a);
 	template <T> T const* alert_cast(alert const* a);

-You can also use a dispatcher_ mechanism that's available in libtorrent.
+You can also use a `alert dispatcher`_ mechanism that's available in libtorrent.

 All alert types are defined in the ``<libtorrent/alert_types.hpp>`` header file.